The Ultimate Course on Nonprofit KPIs

 A leading indicator suggests whether you are going to succeed.
 When watched closely, leading indicators allow you to take action today to prevent a less favorable result tomorrow.

 Let me give you an example.
 We all know that donor engagement is a predictor of donation amounts received.
 The more engaged and connected a donor feels the more he will give, right?
-So following that assumption it would make sense that we could measure donor engagement in order to predict donation growth the following quarter.
+So following that assumption it would make sense that we could measure donor engagement in order to predict donation growth in the following quarter.

 So in this example, a leading indicator would be a measurement of donor engagement and a lagging indicator would be total donations, or donation growth rate.
 How you choose to measure donor engagement is up to you but we will provide you with many options and benchmark examples in this course.